How the West Was Won (film): Premiere

 Surprisingly for such an American film, How the West Was Won had its world premiere in the United Kingdom at London's Casino Cinerama Theatre on November 1, 1962.
 It had a $450,000 advance.
 The film ran at the Casino for 123 weeks, ending in April 1965.

 Critical reception

 Harold Myers of Variety called it a "magnificent and exciting spectacle" and in relation to the Cinerama process noted that there had been "a vast improvement in the process.
 The print joins are barely noticeable, and the wobble, which beset earlier productions, has been eliminated."
 Reviews from London were favorable but with reservations over the storyline.
 Alexander Walker of the Evening Standard called it "a super-epic which shucks away your sophistication.
 If ever I heard the sound of success it is this."
 The Times said "it has a kind of surge and splendour and extravagance not to be despised."

+In 2025, The Hollywood Reporter listed How the West Was Won as having the best stunts of 1962.